partrita/QmkFirmware/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/34keys/readme.md

-# The 35 keymap for my custom keyboards
+# The 35 keymap for bm40hsrgb

 This layout is made almost entirely from [miryoku](https://github.com/manna-harbour/miryoku).
 However, I used fewer layers and reduced 36 keys to 34.